-Tarangire River Camp is our favourite choice for families, with luxury family-sized safari tents elevated on wooden platforms, featuring traditional canvas and thatched roofs.
+Tarangire Ndovu Lodge is our favourite choice for families, with luxury family-sized safari tents elevated on wooden platforms, featuring traditional canvas and thatched roofs.
 They accept children of four years and up, but children under 12 years must share a tent with an adult.
 Enjoy your meals in the thatched main area, on the porches or beside the swimming pool.

-Of course, safari holidays with children aren’t limited to the above three destinations.
-Here are a few more ideas you might want to consider:
+Of course, safari holidays with children aren’t limited to just Kenya, Tanzania and South Africa.
+Here are two more ideas you might want to consider:

-Namibia has little time difference with Europe and a low risk of malaria.
+Namibia has little time difference with Europe and a very low risk of malaria.
 Nambia's south, Swakopmund and Sossuslvei are malaria free year round.
-The most popular safari destination Etosha National Park between October and June, which is malaria-free between July and September.
+The most popular safari destination is Etosha National Park and even here it is considered malaria-free between July and September.

 Well maintained roads and clearly mapped routes make for a great self-drive safari in Namibia, while a flying safari makes the most of your time and offers bird’s-eye views of the country’s incredible landscapes.

 Uganda is home to the Big Five as well as mountain gorillas in their natural habitat, plus there’s plenty of wildlife to be seen at Uganda’s trio of major national parks: Entebbe, Queen Elizabeth and Bwindi.
-Once your children have grown up a bit into teenagers, they can join in on a gorilla trek or a visit to the Gorilla Habituation Experience.
+For teenagers aged 15 years and above, you can join in on a gorilla trek or a visit to the Gorilla Habituation Experience.